Ciela-Institute/tarp/README.md

 ## Installation

-Soon you'll be able to install from PyPI with `pip install blanket`.
+Soon you'll be able to install from PyPI with `pip install comforter`.
 For now,
 ```
-git clone git@github.com:Ciela-Institute/blanket.git
+git clone git@github.com:Ciela-Institute/comforter.git
-cd blanket
+cd comforter
 pip install .
 ```
-will install the `blanket` package.
+will install the `comforter` package.

 ## Contributing